 Select MIDI Output Device: Choose the MIDI device that will receive the MIDI data from XotoPad.
 It is also possible to select "XotoPad Audio Engine" here.
 XotoPad will generate audio data on its own then and not work as a MIDI controller anymore.
 If you want to change the "XotoPad Audio Engine" soundset, you can open the "core" folder of the installation directory, remove all soundfont files (*.sf2), and insert an own soundfont file in the folder.
 Restart XotoPad now.

-Choose theme: XotoPad includes two different user interface themes: Dark and light.
+Choose theme: XotoPad includes three different user interface themes: Dark, mixed (the default) and light.
 Choose wisely ;).

 Space between pads: You can adjust the gap space between the pads.
 "Small", "Medium", and "Large" are available, "Small" is the default.

 Font size on pads: The size of the font.
 "M" is the default.

 Transparent window: Will make the XotoPad window transparent.
 Useful to watch your DAW or other windows.